10 Signs Your Company Needs to Review Systems

 - How much is working capital gets tied up in inventory?

 The answers to these will make it self-evident whether the board is managing the company or reacting.
 In general, some signs and indicators will increasingly show whether the current systems are becoming out of alignment with how the staff need to work.
 Also, the things the customers are asking the company to do.
-These things do not necessarily mean that new systems are required; our ERP MOT may well show that a bit of tweaking will re-optimise your existing systems and bring everything back in line.
+These things do not necessarily mean that new systems are required; our ERP MOT may well show that a bit of tweaking will re-optimize your existing systems and bring everything back in line.